 So when I decided to really start honing in on what was going on I had three major shifts that make me really understand that did putting in the effort and time into an anti-inflammatory diet and lifestyle–first and foremost–would be the thing that would help me out the most.

-Major breakthrough #1:
+Major breakthrough #1: Blood sugar and inflammation are linked

 So the first thing is that I noticed that when my blood sugar was on that roller coaster situation with the super highs and then the crashes, I could always tell immediately because of my energy levels and mood.
-And what I put together is that when those things would happen the inflammation always felt worse.

-Lesson 1: Blood sugar is a big deal even if you aren’t diabetic
+💎Lesson 1: Blood sugar is a big deal even if you aren’t diabetic

 So the second thing is that I started seeing patterns in specific foods that I ate.